paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-051-supplemental-nutrition-assistance-program.md

     (ii) a State agency that obtains in­formation collected under section 1611(e)(1)(I)(i)(I) of the Social Security Act ([42 U.S.C.
 1382(e)(1)(I)(i)(I)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1382/e/1/I/i/I&num=0&edition=prelim)) pursuant to section 1611(e)(1)(I)(ii)(II) of that Act ([42 U.S.C.
 1382(e)(1)(I)(ii)(II)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1382/e/1/I/ii/II&num=0&edition=prelim)), or under another program determined by the Secretary to be comparable to the program carried out under that section, shall be considered in compliance with this subparagraph.

-(19) the plans of the State agency for carrying out employment and training programs under [section 2015(d)(4) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title7-section2015/d/4&num=0&edition=prelim), including the nature and extent of such programs, the geographic areas and households to be covered under such program, and the basis, including any cost information, for exemptions of categories and individuals and for the choice of employment and training program components reflected in the plans;
+(19) the plans of the State agency for carrying out employment and training programs under [section 2015(d)(4) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title7-section2015/d/4&num=0&edition=prelim), including the nature and extent of such programs, the geographic areas and households to be covered under such program, the extent to which such programs will be carried out in coordination with the activities carried out under title I of the Workforce Innovation and Opportunity Act ([29 U.S.C.
+3111](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section3111&num=0&edition=prelim) et seq.), and the basis, including any cost information, for exemptions of categories and individuals and for the choice of employment and training program components reflected in the plans;

 (20) in a project area in which 5,000 or more households participate in the supplemental nutrition assistance program, for the establishment and operation of a unit for the detection of fraud in the supplemental nutrition assistance program, including the investigation, and assistance in the prosecution, of such fraud;